laurencestokes/timeout-promise/README.md

 </div>

 <p align="center">
-    A simple Typescript wrapper for Promise.race that takes a promise to race against (e.g. a fetch api request), a timeout period in ms (e.g. 6000 for 6 seconds) and an optional error message to be displayed when/if the promise is rejected because the timeout is hit.
+    A simple Typescript wrapper for Promise.race that takes a promise to race against (e.g. a fetch api request), a timeout period in ms (e.g. 6000 for 6 seconds), an optional error message to be displayed when/if the promise is rejected because the timeout is hit, and an optional abortController object.
 As it's typescript, the return type of the promise can be set using generics.
 </p>

 <br/>